open-schnick/DatadogFormattingLayer/README.md

 When running this code with an datadog agent installed the logs will be sent to datadog and parsed there.

-Otherwise the following output will be printed to stdout
+Otherwise the following output will be printed to stdout (fields are excluded for readability)

 ```json
 {"timestamp":"2023-06-21T10:36:50.363224217+00:00","level":"INFO","message":"Hello World! user=Jack","target":"otel"}